Pay Ranges/Payroll Dates

 |Intern||Other Related Areas|

-WORKS INDEPENDENTLY: Work requires personal judgement and initiative.
+WORKS INDEPENDENTLY: Work requires personal judgment and initiative.
 May supervise

 other students.
 Usually upper classman student.
 May require high technical knowledge